ar37-rs/xow64-wine/README.md

 ~/xow64 vk=radeon
 ```

+Using panvk

-Using panvk (for some specific supported mali-G valhall series only)
+(for some specific supported mali-G valhall series only with kernel 5.10+)
 ```
 ~/xow64 vk=panfrost
 ```